Alvin and the Chipmunks Meet the Wolfman: Plot

 During the play, Theodore transforms again, now a fully dangerous werewolf, and pursues Eleanor.
 However, after cornering her, the crystal necklace Theodore gave Eleanor earlier shines in the moonlight, causing Theodore to remember his feelings towards her and flee.
 Eleanor follows him, determined to help him, only to be almost attacked by Mr. Talbot, whom the chipmunks realize is the same werewolf that bit Theodore.
-Theodore and Talbot battle until Theodore bites Talbot and revert to their normal forms.
+Theodore and Talbot battle until Theodore bites Talbot, reverting both to their normal forms.
 Simon explains to everyone how the bite cured them by causing the effect to reverse on them both.
-Alvin runs up to the stage to join in the applause from the crowd, who believes the entire incident was just an act.
-At the wrap party, Talbot thanks Theodore for releasing him from his family curse and announces he will succeed Milliken as the new school principal while she takes on a less stressful job riding on rickety bridges in South America.
+Alvin runs up to the stage to join in the applause from the crowd, who believes the entire incident was just part of the play.
+At the wrap party, Talbot thanks Theodore for releasing him from his family curse and announces he will succeed Milliken as the new school principal while she takes on a "less stressful" job riding on rickety bridges in South America.
+Dave, who wakes up and realizes the wolf's made it there, runs to the school in time, and just as he was about to kill Mr. Talbot by hitting him on the head, the Chipmunks stop him and tell him that Theodore had fought a werewolf before and had released him from his curse, much to his confusion and relief.
+The film ends with both the Chipettes and the Chipmunks both performing an original song for the partygoers titled "Everything's Gonna Be Alright".